firecracker-microvm/firecracker/docs/vsock.md

 ## Setting up the virtio-vsock device

-The virtio-vsock device will require an ID, a CID, and the path to a backing AF_UNIX socket:
+The virtio-vsock device will require a CID, and the path to a backing AF_UNIX socket:

 ```bash